East Palestine High School: Academics

 According to the National Center for Education Statistics, in 2021, the school reported an enrollment of 277 pupils in grades 9th through 12th, with 184 pupils eligible for a federal free or reduced-price lunch.
 The school employed 22 teachers, yielding a student–teacher ratio of 12.59:1.
 East Palestine High School offers courses in the traditional American curriculum.
+Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon as either a part-time or full-time student.